jgraving/tracker/README.md

 =======================================

 **POSE** (**P**ython **O**pen **S**ource **E**thology) is a Python package for tracking the behavior of individual animals.
-The library uses OpenCV to automatically extract the location of an animal in a video using adaptive background subtraction.
+The tracker uses OpenCV to automatically extract the location of an animal in a video using adaptive background subtraction.
 It provides a high-level API for the analysis of animal behavior and locomotion.

 ![alt text][screenshot]